hunterloftis/jackrabbit/readme.md

 ## Tests

-The tests are set up with Docker + Docker-Compose, so you don't need to install rabbitmq (or even node) to run them:
+The tests are set up with Docker-Compose, so you don't need to install rabbitmq (or even node) to run them:

 ```